andrewgreen76/flygreen/README.md

     - the tree-like nature of the shell and its processes
     - aliases
     - executable scripts
     - functions in Bash configs
+  - forging and deploying custom bash funcs (which was painful but fun)
   - hacks/aliases to expedite the workflow with Git.
 - more networking protocols, architectures, paradigms
   - genesis